volumio/volumio-plugins/plugins/miscellanea/brutefir/readme.md

 - file selector for filter file (as for background) - it will save files in /data/configurations/miscellanea/brutefir/ folder
 - Several profil for equalizer (pre-set or user pre-set) with naming like rock classical, jazz etc...
 - a switch to set the gain OR phase for each band
-- fix brutefir hangs ( maybe new parameter attenuation will help)
 - ....